Cristian-Pinckney/Ventura-university-explorer/README.md

 I made this project to bring the most important factors I considered when choosing a university into one place, including financial, academic, location and student outcome data.
 I wanted to make it easier to compare universities without have to search through multiple websites and sources to find the information I was looking for.

 ## How Its Made
 I scraped data 5 schools nearby Thousand Oaks, Cal Lutheran, CSUN, CSUCI, Pepperdine and UCSB.
 I scraped RateMyProfessor for almost every teacher review at each school (500+ each school) and scraped the U.S Department of Education's Collegscorecard (CSC) to obtain detailed stats about each school like costs, graduation rates, debt and so much more.
-The final dataset included The scraped RMP data set, the CSC data set and additional engineered variables
+The final dataset included The scraped RMP data set, the CSC data set and additional engineered variables.
+Visually, I used many sources for inspiration, like data-to-viz.com to help to portray what visuals I thought help portray my point and the streamlit gallery for the overall aesthetic of the app.
+Learning how to apply CSS custom properties really opened my eyes on what I could create on Streamlit.